-A number of COVID-19 funds, grants and other support programs for the screen sector have been announced by other agencies and organisations including the ABC, Netflix and Support Act.
-See the quick links at the top of this page for more.
+A number of COVID-19 funds, grants and other support programs for the screen sector have been announced by other agencies and organisations – see the quick links at the top of this page for more.

 Will the SAFC fund me to retain staff?